emckiernan/emg-book/chapter-05/chapter-5.md

-From the above figures, we can see that the first spectogram reaches higher values associated with the power content per frequency (orange area).
+From the above figures, we can see that the first spectrogram reaches higher values associated with the power content per frequency (orange area).
 This can be observed along the whole frequency band (0-400 Hz).
-The second spectogram shows a generalized decrease in the power content contributed by frequency.
-It is possibble to quickly compare these graphs by noticing the difference in the overall colors of the spectogram, with the first spectogram showing tones closer to red (higher power values), while the second one displays an overall yellow color (lower power values)
+The second spectrogram shows a generalized decrease in the power content contributed by frequency.
+It is possible to quickly compare these graphs by noticing the difference in the overall colors of the spectrogram, with the first one showing tones closer to red (higher power values), while the second one displays an overall yellow color (lower power values).